TYBies/CrewAI/README.md

-Im a Work in Progress. this projects were copied from CrewAI-Examples and edited to as required. below is the link to the main documentation .
+I'm a Work in Progress.
+This projects were copied from CrewAI-Examples and edited to as required. below is the link to the main documentation .
 <h3>